Dana-I/ML-Linear-Regression-Model/README.md

    python3 part1.py

 ##Part 2 - SGDRegressor model

-   #description: The difference between the first part and the second part is that we are usign the scikit learn package model.
-We are using the sgd regressor model to compare with the linear regression model we had made.
+#description:
+The linear regression is implemented using Scikit-learn's regressor.
+We are using this model so we can compare it to the results from the model in part 1.

+#Libraries used:
+ - numpy
+ - pandas
+ - matplotlib
+ - scikit-learn
+ - ucimlrepo

+#Scikit-learn Classes used:
+ - sklearn.linear_model.SGDRegressor
+ - sklearn.preprocessing.StandardScaler
+ - sklearn.model_selection.train_test_split

 ##How to run Part 2
-1. Python3 installed from previous part
+1. python3 -m pip install numpy pandas matplotlib scikit-learn ucimlrepo
 2. Run the script:
    python3 part2.py